-Don’t limit your search to one website or one vendor; check out similar products being sold by other vendors, either online or in your neighborhood.
-And, once you take delivery, where will you store it?
+In short, check them all out to make sure you don’t get a bum deal.
+Don’t limit your search to one website or one vendor.
+Look for similar products being sold by other vendors, either online or in your area.

 Know Who You’re Buying From

-Know What You’re Selling.
+Know What You’re Selling

-Many times, the receiver in charge of the liquidation will not check the quality of the merchandise being liquidated, and will simply mark it as “unchecked” or give it some other generic term, so it’s up to you to do the quality control.
+Many times, the broker in charge of the liquidation won't check the quality of the merchandise being liquidated and will simply mark it as “unchecked” or give it some other generic term, so it’s up to you to do the quality control.
 If the goods have been checked and graded, you’ll pay more.
-One good rule of thumb is to buy as far up the liquidation chain as possible – the more times your merchandise has changed hands, the more likely that it is poor quality or won’t sell.
+One good rule of thumb is to buy as far up the liquidation chain as possible.
+The more times your merchandise has changed hands, the more likely it's poor quality or won’t sell.

-Don’t Get Taken.
+Don’t Get Taken